 Additional information regarding LTRC specimen requests is provided below.
 Click the links to download the Request Application relevant to your investigative needs.
 Information regarding specimen collection protocols can be found on the Protocols page.
 A summary table of LTRC request applications which have been approved is available here.

-Specimens may be requested by completing the Standard Materials Request application.
+Specimens and CT Images may be requested by completing the Standard Materials Request application.

 Small amounts (10 or less) of specimens for pilot studies may be requested by completing the Express Request application.

 Access to just phenotypical data may be requested by completing the Data Request application.
 Note if specimens are also being requested and you wish to gain access to phenotypical data related to those specimens, a separate Data Request application is not needed.
 You may indicate the requested data in your Standard Materials/Express Request application.

 Request Application Submission:

 To submit your request, follow the steps below.
 If you are a new investigator, begin at step 1.
 If you are a returning investigator, begin at step 3.

 1. You will first need to request an account to access the secure investigator area of the website.
 To do so, click “Contact Us” located in the upper right-hand corner of the page.